A. Genesis of Post

 An entire new system will have to be created in order to manage and display ALL of the global data to manage this new cybernated RBE world.
 This will include massive distributed data centers.

 All computers should have a distributed computing client on it such as World Community Grid so that global or local research can utilize the combined processing power of all idle computers globally.
 The client can be different from project to project, and could be uninstalled if desired.
-Each person should be able to decide where their spare computing power is used such as through a local project they support, or the global number crunching towards climate change.
+Each person should be able to decide where their spare computing power is used such as to a local project they support or the number crunching of solving climate change.
 This is the global democratization of research and computing power.

-A system will need to be created to accept global sensor and other data as well as an eventually providing a data access portal so everyone can access to this data.
-This will be important for smart cities, trend analysis, and problem solving.
+A system will need to be created to accept global sensor and other data as well as an eventually providing a data access portal so everyone can access and process this data for the benefit of ALL of Humanity.
+This will be important for smart cities, trend analysis, and generalized research and problem solving.